 You'll be taught by dedicated staff, including curators, artists and academics.

-Many of the modules you can choose from will have associated field trips to allow you to visit the art and architecture.
-These field trips will range from local, to national and occasionally international.
-We cover the cost of any major air/sea/rail travel and accommodation, although you'll be expected to pay for any local transportation, food and entrance costs.
+Some of the modules you can choose from may include associated field trips to allow you to visit art and architecture.
+We will cover the cost of any major air/sea/rail travel and accommodation, but you will be expected to pay for local transportation, food and entrance costs.

-You'll also have a choice from one of the following modules:
+You will also have a choice to study one option modules from one of the following examples: